Topologically 2-generated groups: Abstract

 \section{Abstract}

-We formulate and prove general conditions implying that the automorphism group $\Aut(M)$ of a countable structure $M$, and the group $L_0(\Aut(M))$ of measurable functions with values in $\Aut(M)$, have a cyclically dense conjugacy class, in particular, are topologically 2-generated.
+We prove that for a number of ultrahomogeneous structures $M$, including those with the free amalgamation property, the powers of the automorphism group $\Aut(M)^n$, $n=1,2,\ldots$, and the group $L_0(\Aut(M))$ of measurable functions with values in $\Aut(M)$, have a cyclically dense conjugacy class, in particular, are topologically 2-generated.
 This provides a number of new examples of groups with this property.
+Moreover, we will show that each of these groups is cyclically generated by a pair generating the free group.